omdevteam/om/docs_src/documentation_getting_onda.rst

     conda activate onda_env

-Finally, OnDA can be installed using the 'conda install command':
+Finally, OnDA can be installed using the 'conda install' command:

 .. code-block:: bash